Help End Veteran Suicide! Click to purchase today.

-Click to read my Department Commander's Blog.
+Click to read my Opeds

 On April 27th, 1996, while a senior at Sullivan North High School, I enlisted in the U.S. Army, officially becoming a Service Member on October 2nd, 1996.
 Early on I was recognized for my leadership and advanced through the ranks, spending 17 years, 2 months, and 11 days as a Noncommissioned Officer, and 11 years and 11 months as a Senior Noncommissioned Officer, holding numerous leadership positions, a Secret and subsequently a Top Secret/Secure Compartmented Information Clearance w/ Presidential level Yankee White access, retiring on October 31st, 2016 after 20 years and 29 days of faithful and honorable service.

-I served around the world including 6 ½ years at the White House Military Office, where I traveled under a Diplomatic passport outside the United States.
-I also served in Iraq on a Military Transition Team advising the Iraqi Army and Police Forces, in Afghanistan as a Platoon Sergeant with the 82nd Airborne Division, and as a Liaison to the Combined Joint Task Force-East during the 2012 “military surge.”
+I served around the world including 6 ½ years at the White House Military Office, where I traveled under a diplomatic passport outside the United States.
+I subsequently served in Iraq on a Military Transition Team advising the Iraqi Army and Police Forces, in Afghanistan I served as a Platoon Sergeant with the 82nd Airborne Division, and as a Liaison to the Combined Joint Task Force-East during the 2012 “military surge.”
 Amongst my military and civilian awards and decorations are a Bronze Star, Defense Meritorious Service Medal, Meritorious Service Medal, Combat Action Badge, Parachutist Badge, Presidential Service Badge, Letters of Appreciation from multiple Presidents, an appointment as a Kentucky Colonel, and more.

 My civilian and military education includes a Bachelor of Arts in Homeland Security, a Master of Science Leadership: Global Leadership from Duquesne University, Certificates in Executive Leadership from Cornell University, and Leaders of Learning from Harvard University.
 I'm also a member of a couple of National Honor Societies, alumni associations, and other organizations.